Music B.A.

 Double majors are possible for the music major.
 A student can double major with a Music Bachelor of Arts (B.A.)
 Degree or a Bachelor of Music (B.M.)
 Degree, and a major from another department.
 Students that plan to double major should meet with the music undergraduate advisor for course planning in fall quarter of their first year.

-Students are not able to add the "Western Art Music Minor" or "Jazz, Spontaneous Composition and Improvisation Minor" to the Music B.A.
-Contemporary Practices or Global Musics concentrations in the Music B.A , due to potential overlap between these curricula.
-Similarly, the "Electronic Music Minor" cannot be added to the Contemporary Practices concentration.
+Students are generally not able to add the "Western Music Minor" or "Jazz, Spontaneous Composition and Improvisation Minor" to the Music B.A.
+Compositional Practices or Global Musics concentrations in the Music B.A , due to potential overlap between these curricula.
+Similarly, the "Electronic Music Minor" cannot be added to the Compositional Practices concentration.
+However, in rare cases, and with careful planning, these major/minor combinations can be possible.

-The "Jazz, Spontaneous Composition and Improvisation Minor" can be added to the Western Art Music concentration.
-The "Electronic Music Minor" can still be added to the Global Musics or Western Art Music concentration.
+The "Jazz, Spontaneous Composition and Improvisation Minor" can be added to the Western Music concentration.
+The "Electronic Music Minor" can still be added to the Global Musics or Western Music concentration.

 Study Abroad